xma711/notebook/web/nodejs_express/README.md

 Socket.io can be used to pass information around.
 One application is to update part of the html file in the client side without the client having to refresh the webpage.

-In that application, i think the process is that:
+In that application, the process is likely that:
 client html has listened to an event about the experiment.
 When the server has new information about one experiment, it emits/fires the event with new data.
 The client will get the data and update the local html inside the browser and update the view immediately.